Junyan-Guo/Spring2020-Project3-group4/README.md

 4. Zhang, Ruo zhou
 5. Zhang, Xinlin

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
-The baseline model uses gradient boosting machine (gbm) with the accuracy of ... .
+The baseline model uses gradient boosting machine (gbm) with the accuracy of 42.4%.
 We have also evaluated other machine learning models(XGboost, Bagging-log,bagging-SVM) and chose the best one (bagging-SVM) based on predictive performance and computation efficiency.
 Our final advanced model uses bagging-SVM with PCA which enhances the accuracy rate by 52.56%.

 + Model performance:

-GBM
+GBM: The baseline model accuracy: 42.4% and time used on training the model is 805.146s.
 XGBOOST : The improved model Accuracy: 50.2% and time used on training the model is 483.013s.
 Bagging-SVM
 Bagging-Log